About Our Grief and Loss Therapy Program

 Complicated Grief Therapy (CGT) is an effective clinical intervention that is informed by cognitive, behavioral, and interpersonal work with a client.
 It is utilized when a client has had a prolonged and all-consuming relationship with his or her grief.
 Through talk and cognitive therapies in both individual and group settings, the client is able to identify the negative emotional and behavioral effects of their grief, and learn to process them more positively.

 Grief and loss are often inextricably woven into the story of drug and/or alcohol addiction, derivative of traumas experienced previous to – or as a result of – the substance use disorder.
 The addict often feels consumed by an unrelenting complicated grief that triggers a compulsion to use.
-In CGT, the client struggling with substance use disorder is able to discuss and share their grief, examine the emotions resulting from the loss, and develop coping mechanisms for these potential triggers for substance use.
+In CGT, the client struggling with substance use disorder is able to discuss and share their grief, examine the emotions resulting from the loss, and develop coping mechanisms through relapse prevention therapy for these potential triggers for substance use.